Jurredr/ACRL/README.md

 ## Description

-A Python project that uses the [SAC algorithm](https://arxiv.org/abs/1801.01290) to learn to drive autonomously in Assetto Corsa through Reinforcement Learning.
+A Python project that uses the [SAC algorithm](https://arxiv.org/abs/1801.01290) to learn to drive autonomously in the racing simulator game [Assetto Corsa](https://assettocorsa.gg/) through Reinforcement Learning.

 This project is the bachelor assignment of [Jurre de Ruiter](https://www.jurre.me/) (s2580160), Technical Computer Science student at the [University of Twente](https://www.utwente.nl/en/).